lucyrush/readme-love-maths/README.md

 ### Existing Features

-- __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+- __The Love Maths Logo and Heading__

+  - Featured at the top of the page, the Love Maths logo and heading is easy to see for the user.
+Upon viewing the page, the user will be able to see the name of the game.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)